top of page

 A Brief History

-In 2012, SDEC member Farrukh Shamsi was elected Vice Chair for Finance of the state party, holding the third-highest leadership position in the TDP.
-In 2016, the Democratic National Committee (DNC) granted Texas an additional at-large seat**.
-At the 2016 Texas Democratic State Convention in San Antonio, AJ Durrani became the first AANHPI from Texas to serve as a DNC member representing the caucus.
-Kathleen Hoang was also elected as the DNC youth representative, marking both as the first AANHPIs from Texas to serve at the national party in their respective roles.
+The organization's reach extended nationally in 2016.
+At the Texas Democratic State Convention in San Antonio, AJ Durrani became the first AANHPI from Texas to serve as a Democratic National Committee (DNC) member representing the caucus**.
+Kathleen Hoang was elected DNC youth representative that same year.
 In 2025, Texas DNC member Becca Moyer DeFelice was elected Vice Chair of Communications for the national DNC AANHPI Caucus.

 *The SDEC carries out the work of the party across Texas, composed of leaders from the state's 38 congressional districts elected at each convention, along with caucus representatives and party officers.